vivek-dahikar/AutoRegisterAgent/README.md

 # AutoRegisterAgent
- Agents take input in JSON format and auto register user, store data and confirm login on next visit
+user registration and login using agents.